Eufaula, Oklahoma: Parks and recreation

 Lake Eufaula, created by Eufaula Dam and Oklahoma's largest lake contained entirely within the state of Oklahoma, is right next to town.
-Standing Rock, an historical monument, became submerged after the area behind the dam was flooded.
+Standing Rock, a historical monument, became submerged after the area behind the dam was flooded.

 Eufaula Parks & Recreation facilities include Old Creek Town Park, which has a playground and pavilions, and the Eufaula Community Center, which has multiple meeting rooms and a pool.

 The City of Eufaula hosts an annual 4 July fireworks show on Lake Eufaula.